lalthomas/scripts/readme.md

-20180730-powershell script to add shortcuts of portableapps to windows start menu.ps1 20180728-install essential apps using just-install-it.bat 20180806-create shortcut to startup menu for favourite apps-powershell script.ps1
+20180730-powershell script to add shortcuts of portableapps to windows start menu.ps1 20180728-install essential apps using just-install-it.bat 20180806-create shortcut to startup menu for favourite apps-powershell script.ps1 20180806-create shortcut to startup for any application-powershell script.ps1

 ```

 **Support Files**